minetest/minetest/doc/lua_api.md

     },
     -- Contains lists to override the `pointable` property of pointed nodes and objects.
     -- The index can be a node/entity name or a group with the prefix `"group:"`.
-    -- (For objects `armor_groups` are used and for players the entity name is irreverent.)
+    -- (For objects `armor_groups` are used and for players the entity name is irrelevant.)
     -- If multiple fields fit, the following priority order is applied:
     --  value of matching node/entity name
 	--	`true` for any group